Connecting with others is now proven by research to be good for our moods, and even our physical health.

 A personality disorder means that the way you see the world, and therefore the ways you behave, just don’t match the way that most people see things.
 Being on a different wavelength than the ‘norm’ means you might not understand others, even as they don’t understand you.

 What do I do if I think I have a personality disorder or issue?

 It’s best not to self-diagnose.
 We all have times in life when we act and think in ways that others find unusual.
 Often it’s just down to stress or a difficult life change, or because a childhood trauma is rising up to be dealt with.

 If you recognise yourself when researching signs of a particular personality disorder, or feel you have issues with your emotional health that are holding you back and leaving you lonely, it’s best to seek support.
 Speak to your GP, a school counsellor, or consider working with a private counselling psychologist or psychotherapist.

 Harley Therapy connects you to friendly and highly trained counsellors and psychotherapists who can help you connect better with others.
-You can choose from one of three central London locations, or with Skype Counselling you can work from the comfort of wherever you may be.
+You can choose from one of six central London locations, or with Skype Counselling you can work from the comfort of wherever you may be.